Anglican Ministry commenced in the Mittagong area during the 1850s.

 In 1873, David Smith, Manager of the Fitzroy Iron Works donated one acre of land on which St. Stephen’s Anglican Church was to be built, in the middle of town, on the Old Hume Highway.
 This remains our site today.

-In 1876, the foundation stone was laid by Bishop Barker, and the present church building, designed by architect Edmund Blackett, was opened in 1878.
+In 1876, the foundation stone was laid by Frederic Barker, the Bishop of Sydney, in front of five-hundred people.
+Work then began on the sandstone church building, designed by famed colonial architect Edmund Blackett, which opened on November 10, 1878.

 In 1928 the church was expanded in size by a third to reach its present size.
 During this time Mittagong remained a small township in which almost everyone knew everyone else.